crazyhottommy/DNA-seq-analysis/README.md

 1. [convert vcf to MAF](https://github.com/mskcc/vcf2maf): perl script by Cyriac Kandoth.
 2. once converted to MAF, one can use this [MAFtools](https://github.com/PoisonAlien/maftools) to do visualization: oncoprint wraps complexHeatmap, Lollipop and Mutational Signatures etc. Very cool, I just found it...
 3. [MutationalPatterns](https://github.com/CuppenResearch/MutationalPatterns): an integrative R package for studying patterns in base substitution catalogues
-4. [sigminer](https://github.com/ShixiangWang/sigminer/tree/devel): an easy-to-use and scalable toolkit for genomic alteration signature analysis and visualization in R

 ### Tools for bam files